mickaellalande/MC-Toolkit/conda_environment_xarray_xesmf_proplot/README.md

 ## General installation

+/!\ **This installation does not work on CICLAD anymore, so refer to CICLAD section below** /!\

+Updated version here: https://mickaellalande.github.io/post/tutorial/how-to-install-jupyter-notebook-on-a-server/ (only for general installation, for server specifications see below)

 1. **Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)**:
    (if you don't already have an installation of Anaconda/Miniconda -> Miniconda is lighter and allows to only install the packages that you need)